danfuzz/samizdat/doc/language-guide/04-operators.md

 **Note:** The `:=` operator in the setter syntax is the assignment operator, described below.

-**Note:** See immediately below for the general method application syntax.

-#### Method application &mdash; `targetExpr.identifier(arg, arg, ...)`

-This is a variant of the function calling syntax, and is equivalent to `(@identifier)(targetExpr, arg, arg, ...)` (that is, treating a literal symbol as a function to apply).

-This is the preferred syntax to use for calling a method on a target.

 #### Access collection with literal symbol or string key &mdash; `expression::name`